Skip to main content

 1. Stay focused on your core customers and the services and products they purchase that drive your business

 Your core customers are the people who purchase your product or service at a price that provides a strong margin (net profit).
-They want what you offer at the price you sell.
-We have been talking with several business owners who have asked if they should cut prices, go after different customers, or bring in new products or services.
+They want what you offer at the price you’re selling it for.
+We have been talking with several business owners who have asked whether they should cut prices, target different customers, or introduce new products or services.

 Start with the customers that sustain your business.
 Listen to their needs and wants as you review pricing and think about expanding products or services.
-What does the core customer need?
+What do the core customers need?
 What are their pain points, and how does your product or service properly solve their problem?
 Don’t guess.

 If you don’t know who your core customers are, Forbes.com has a handy starter article to help identify them. https://www.forbes.com/councils/theyec/2021/10/04/eight-effective-strategies-for-identifying-your-target-customers/